jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 Now, if you have one of these pretend testing systems that lets you write English strings so the customer can look at that, that is just silly.
-You should have code that does the work that somebody can look at, which means to try to, you know, put this stuff some place outside.
+You should have code that does the work that somebody can look at, which means to try to put this stuff some place outside.
 Try to find a declarative system or a rule system that lets you do this work.

 [Time 0:56:09]